gchen0119/openimagechallenge/README.md

 > gcloud config set project openimagechallenge

 where `openimagechallenge` is the `Project ID` shown on the console.
-Then login to get authorization and follow the steps to authenticate.
+Then login to `gcr.io` to get authorization and follow the steps to authenticate.

 > gcloud auth login